 Changing DPI Settings

 On Windows 7/8 open the Control Panel, then choose “Appearance and Personalization”, then “Display”, and finally select “Set custom text size (DPI)” (Windows 7) or “Custom sizing options” (Windows 8).
-You will see the following dialog (Windows 7 screenshot, Windows 8 is nearly identical):
+You will see this dialog (Windows 7 screenshot, Windows 8 is nearly identical):

 The drop-down box at the top lets you enter the desired DPI setting as a percentage value, where 100% equals 96 DPI.
 The 125% in the screenshot therefore equals 120 DPI.
 Up to Windows 7, the actual DPI value (“120 pixels per inch”) is shown next to the system font size.
 Windows 8 and later inexplicably drop the DPI value, so you have to calculate it yourself.